akielaries/akielaries.github.io/_pages/cv.md

 Projects
 ======
 ---
+**vpaSTRM |** *2022 - Present* <br>
+Video processing and manipulation software originally forked from the test site surveillance project for the DiscoverCCRI study.
+* Created a simple video to image converter in C using FFMPEG libs with future functionalities of live stream amongst many other features.
+* Building a GTK + ncurses GUI as an option to use instead of the CLI.

 **RPI-OS-tut |** *2022 - Present* <br>

+**RPI-OS |** *2022 - Present* <br>
 Personal project started to get introduced to operating systems.
 * With the help of many tutorials, datasheets, and a plethora of online resources, <wbr/> built a simple and limited aarch32 & aarch64 operating system on the RPI 2, 3 and 4 <wbr/>